VISIONAI/clouddream/README.md

 I applied this demo to all of the images in the PASCAL VOC 2011 dataset.
 You can find the resulting images on the [deepdream.vision.ai](http://deepdream.vision.ai) server.

+### The GUI

+The final GUI is based on https://github.com/akoenig/angular-deckgrid.

 ### Credits